alhassy/emacs.d/README.md

 formats &#x2013;html, latex, pdf, etc&#x2013; from a single source, keeping track of [schedules](https://orgmode.org/worg/org-tutorials/index.html#orgff7b885) & task management, blogging, habit tracking, personal information management tool, and [much more](http://orgmode.org/worg/org-contrib/).
 Moreover, its syntax is so [natural](https://karl-voit.at/2017/09/23/orgmode-as-markup-only/) that most people use it without even knowing!
-For me, Org allows me to do literate programming: I can program and document at the same time, with no need to seperate the two tasks and with the ability to generate multiple formats and files from a single file.
+For me, Org allows me to do literate programming: I can program and document at the same time, with no need to separate the two tasks and with the ability to generate multiple formats and files from a single file.

 > If you are a professional writer…Emacs outshines all other editing software
 > in approximately the same way that the noonday sun does the stars.